The results from the last query can be exported to a file using the syntax:

 The following export formats are supported:

-The csv, tsv and text output formats allow specification of separator and quoting behavior:
+The `csv`, `tsv` and `text` output formats allow specification of separator and quoting behaviour:

 The field and record separators in content can also be removed or replaced by a value using the 'remove/keep' specification.